Home

 BSc (Acadia), Hon.Litt.D (Acadia), Hon.Litt.D (St. Thomas University)

-Harry Thurston is a poet and journalist and the author of more than two dozen books of poetry and nonfiction.
+Harry Thurston is a poet and journalist and the author of more than 30 books of poetry, natural history and memoir.

 Harry was a contributing editor to Equinox and Harrowsmith magazines for two decades during which his articles won many awards, including a National Magazine Award for Science and Technology, two Science and Society Awards from the Canadian Science Writers Association and a Public Affairs award from the Foundation for The Advancement of Canadian Letters for his reporting on spruce budworm spraying.
 His magazine features also appeared in Audubon, Canadian Geographic, International Wildlife and National Geographic, among others.